skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 the existing strengths of both groups and providing opportunities for each group to learn from the other.

-While we don’t expect expertise with Medicare claims processing or the shared systems, as Perspecta will be primarily providing that, some prior experience with Medicare claims data or processing would be valuable for this team to have to enable a smoother integration and
+While we don't expect expertise with Medicare claims processing or the shared systems, as Perspecta will be primarily providing that, some prior experience with Medicare claims data or processing would be valuable for this team to have to enable a smoother integration and